About the project

 In 2019, we consulted with the community on Greater Shepparton Secondary College's name.
 With your ideas and preferences in mind, Greater Shepparton Secondary College was selected.

 Greater Shepparton Secondary College’s contemporary new facilities are designed to improve learning.

 The facilities allow the school to offer students broader choices, new learning opportunities and greater wellbeing support and services.

-- 9 ‘houses’ and 3 ‘neighbourhoods’ to promote inclusive, ‘small school’ environments with the learning opportunities and benefits of a larger school
+- 9 ‘houses’ and 3 ‘neighbourhoods’ to promote inclusive, ‘small school’ environments.
+These neighbourhoods offer the learning opportunities and benefits of a larger school

-- an Enterprise and Innovation Centre featuring specialist precincts for technology, performing and fine arts and sciences
+- an Enterprise and Innovation Centre.
+This centre features specialist precincts for technology, performing and fine arts and sciences

 - student support, wellbeing and careers areas

 - a learning resource centre (library), a canteen, tiered assembly area and a roof-top garden feature in each neighbourhood

 - a gymnasium with two competition-sized basketball and netball courts, a fitness and weights room, dance and yoga spaces

 - a choice of learning settings, general and specialist zones